myusernamejeep/lycheeJS-adk/README.md

 # License

-The lycheeJS-ADK is released under the GNU General Public License (GNU GPLv3).
+The lycheeJS-ADK is released under MIT license.

-An alternative licensed version is available at http://martens.ms/lycheeJS/buy/

-Projects hosted in the ./external folder are licensed under different terms, so they (should) all have a license file included.

 # Development Environment